 She had moved over to Neil, crying as she loomed over his body.

 I crawled to her, afraid that if I got up something worse would happen.

 Embracing her, I stroked her hair and face in hope that my touch would be comforting.

-I peered at Neil’s remains, losing the ability to think or feel, my mind chasmic.
+I peered at Neil’s body, losing the ability to think or feel, my mind chasmic.

 My peer progressed into fixation.